drakkan/sftpgo/README.md

 - Per user maximum concurrent sessions.
 - Per user permissions: list directories content, upload, overwrite, download, delete, rename, create directories, create symlinks, changing owner/group and mode, changing access and modification times can be enabled or disabled.
 - Per user files/folders ownership: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (*NIX only).
-- Configurable custom commands and/or HTTP notifications on files upload, download, delete, rename and on users add, update and delete.
+- Configurable custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.
 - Automatically terminating idle connections.
 - Atomic uploads are configurable.
+- Support for Git repository over SSH.
-- Optional SCP support.
+- SCP is supported.
 - Prometheus metrics are exposed.
 - REST API for users and quota management and real time reports for the active connections with possibility of forcibly closing a connection.
 - Web based interface to easily manage users and connections.